dotnet/docs/docs/framework/network-programming/tls.md

 - Do not specify the TLS version.
 Configure your code to let the OS decide on the TLS version.
 - Perform a thorough code audit to verify you're not specifying a TLS or SSL version.

-When your app lets the OS to choose the TLS version:
+When your app lets the OS choose the TLS version:

 - It automatically takes advantage of new protocols added in the future, such as TLS 1.3.
 - The OS blocks protocols that are discovered not to be secure.